tzijnge/LotusRpc/README.md

 ## Configuration of receive and transmit buffer size
 Receive and transmit buffer sizes can be configured in the interface definition file.
 If not specified, both take the value of 256 bytes

+## Fully configurable service IDs
+Every LRPC service has an ID with a value between 0 and 255.
+This means that LRPC supports a maximum of 256 services.
+Duplicate service IDs are not allowed.
+The service ID can optionally be specified in the definition file.
+If it is not specified an ID is generated, starting with 0 for the first service, 1 for the second service, etc. It is possible to specify only some service IDs and let the rest be generated automatically.
+For example, if a definition contains 4 services, but only the third service has a specified ID of 17, then the resulting service IDs are [0, 1, 17, 18]

 # Example
 ## Interface definition file
 File name: example.lrpc.yaml